-The kind of rubbish thing about becoming obsessed with a band at a young age is the passing of time.
+The rubbish thing about becoming obsessed with a band at a young age is the passing of time.
 Sadly, although their music may not, their union often has a time limit.
 But you know what is the absolute best?
 Reunion tours.
-And news that My Chemical Romance is reuniting for one night has got people thinking: will My Chemical Romance tour the UK in 2020?
+And after My Chemical Romance reunited for an L.A. concert in December 2019, British fans immediately started wondering: will My Chemical Romance tour the UK in 2020?

 I am so ready to rejoin the Black Parade.
 Pass me the straighteners and some black hair dye IMMEDIATELY.

-The band revealed the exciting reunion news via their social media accounts on Halloween (because, obviously), letting fans know that they are to reform for a show in L.A. on Dec.
-20 this year.
-After that, they went on to say that they are set to headline the Download festivals in Australia, New Zealand, and Japan.
+The band revealed the reunion news via their social media accounts on Halloween 2019 (because, obviously), letting fans know that they are to reform for a show in L.A. on Dec.
+20 later that year.
+They later went on to announce that they are set to headline the Download festivals in Australia, New Zealand, and Japan.

-When they broke up (stop it, you're crying), front man Gerard Way wrote one of the saddest (and long) letters you'll ever read.
+When My Chemical Romance broke up (stop it, you're crying), frontman Gerard Way wrote one of the saddest (and long) letters you'll ever read.
 One which he signed off with: